p1carats/copium-226/README.md

 3. Build project using ``npm start``.
 You can edit any files in the */src* folder and webpack will automatically recompile and reload your server (available at http://localhost:3000 by default).

-> (WIP) Bundle code builds with production settings (minification, uglification, etc) are made using ``npm run build``.
+> Bundle code builds with production settings (minification, uglification, etc) are made using ``npm run build``.
 Your code will be built into a single bundle located at */dist/bundle.min.js* along with any other assets you project depended.
 If you put the contents of the dist folder in a publicly-accessible location, you should be able to open it and play your game.

 ## Licensing/Credits